claudiavicente/MSPSCR/README.md

 # INTRODUCTION

-**Metabolic trajectory inference at single-cell resolution** is a project developed as a Bachelor's Thesis (TFG), to infer metabolic trajectories from single-cell expression data.
+**Metabolic state prediction at single-cell resolution** is a project developed as a Bachelor's Thesis (TFG), to recover metabolic states from single-cell expression data.
 This entails the development of a computational tool, to integrate expression data and metabolic models at the single-cell level.

 ## FEATURES